 By: Bridget Wieckowski, PsyD

-The process of being evaluated for autism can be intimidating.
+The process of receiving autism evaluations for children and adults can be intimidating.
 Most folks do not have previous experiences of being assessed for something as personal as their identity, and you may be very curious yet anxious about what exactly to expect from a psychological assessment.
 For parents of a child being assessed, there is often curiosity about their child’s future or whether testing will have answers to all of the possible things going on.
 For adults, there may be self-doubt or hesitancy about seeking a diagnosis and/or fear of judgment or invalidation from others.
 All of these concerns are valid and the goal of our assessments at Uplift Psychology Group is to help you feel at ease and welcome to share your life experience so that we can provide additional insight and clarity around your past and present to plan for your future.

 At its core, an autism evaluation is a great opportunity to make sense of past experiences you have had (including all those years in school trying to make friends or trying to keep up with academics) while thinking about aspects you would like to change or work on.
 The things you would like to change may be driven by work, school, social media, or society at large; our job is to help use this information to identify ways to lessen your emotional and social burden.
 The testing process can also be thought of as a conversation that is supported by data – data that is both quantitative (screeners and actual tests) and qualitative (stories, examples, and behaviors such as fidgeting or stimming).
 For parents, this means having discussions about things you’ve noticed your child doing or saying – and for adults it means reflecting on what you have been through that has gotten you to today.